Innviertler Heimatblatt

-Innviertler Heimatblatt was a Nazi weekly newspaper published from Ried im Innkreis.
+Innviertler Heimatblatt ("Innviertel Homeland-Paper") was a Nazi weekly newspaper published from Ried im Innkreis.

 History and profile

 Innviertler Heimatblatt was published between 1938 and 1945.
 It was the organ of the NSDAP for the Innviertel region.
 Innviertel Heimatblatt substituted Innviertler Zeitung, which had been published from 1918 and had been the organ of the German People's Party in Innviertel.

 In 1945 Innviertel Heimatblatt was substituted by Innviertler Volkszeitung, which was discontinued in the same year.

 Editors

 The editors of Innviertel Heimatblatt included the following: